krashanoff/whoami/_posts/2025-09-08-digital-nomad.md

 </ol>
 </blockquote>

 Again, if you cock your head and squint, you can infer they mean "any insurance at all, even travel insurance", but I still feel this uses quite possibly the most imprecise terms available.
-Perhaps the intent is to keep it open-ended, and most applicants are expected to use travel insurance as a workaround?
+Perhaps the intent is to keep it open-ended, and most applicants are expected to use travel insurance as a workaround?[^translatorsnote]

 But I digress.
 I guess they meant travel insurance this whole time, which is fine, but now I have another problem: the AD&D amount covered by the travel insurance is allegedly insufficient.
 I apologized for all the headaches I was no doubt causing,[^headaches] bid the consulate employee farewell, and embarked on a search for travel insurance with more extensive AD&D.